run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 ### Data schema

+!!! tip " "

-Register the data schema of the service
+    All data schema and technical informations about the service

 | Field       | Description                           |
 |-------------|---------------------------------------|